Greenville, Pennsylvania: Economy

-The Werner Company, the world's largest manufacturer of step and extension ladders, is the largest employer in the city.
-Richard D. Werner founded the R. D. Werner Company in 1922 in New York City.
-The early products were job tools, thread, and metal trim for carpet thresholds.
-Soon after World War II, Werner's curiosity led him to experiment with manufacturing aluminum ladders, and the Werner Ladder business was born.
-The company is growing rapidly today, headquarters at 93 Werner Road in Greenville.
+The Werner Company, a manufacturer of ladders and construction equipment, was the largest employer in the city before it moved most of its offices out of Greenville in 2021.

-Other major employers in Greenville include UPMC Horizon, Walmart, Thiel College, Greenville Area School District, and St. Paul's.
+Major employers in Greenville include UPMC Horizon, Walmart, Thiel College, Greenville Area School District, and St. Paul's.

 Recreation and culture

-The Borough owns and maintains seven parks in Greenville, the biggest being Riverside Park, which houses its own recreation center, outdoor amphitheater, which was just newly renovated, and a new playground, which was built in 2012 by community volunteers.
+The borough owns and maintains seven parks in Greenville, the biggest being Riverside Park, which houses its own recreation center, outdoor amphitheater, which was just newly renovated, and a new playground, which was built in 2012 by community volunteers.
 Riverside Park's South Greenville Recreation Center was completed renovated and doubled the size of the center; the construction was completed early 2016.
 Riverside Park was previously home to the Greenville Memorial Pool, which opened in 1952 and closed in 2009.
 A sports complex is housed in the adjacent West Salem Township, where community softball, soccer and football programs are held.

 The Greenville Area Chamber of Commerce promotes community development.

 The Greenville Area Community Theatre is open to people ages 18 and over.
 The Penn-Ohio Young Actors Playhouse is located in Greenville and serves the Penn-Ohio area for ages 18 and under.
 Greenville also has its own symphony.

 The Greenville Area Public Library has served the area since 1921.

 Greenville has three museums: the Greenville Area Historical Society at the Waugh House Museum, the Greenville Railroad Park and Museum, and the Erie Extension Canal Museum.

 The Railroad Park and Museum displays, among other railroad equipment, the last extant 0-10-2 "Union" steam locomotive.
 Every year on the first weekend in July, "Heritage Days" is held.
 This includes a fireworks display, crafters and vendors, historical reenactments, children's activities, and the area's largest free car show.
 The Waugh House is the oldest brick house in Greenville, built in 1826.

 The post office is considered among the finest of Depression-Era design, built under the WPA program during the Roosevelt administration.